semantic-release-plus/semantic-release-plus/packages/srp/docs/support/troubleshooting.md

 If the package name is not available, change it in your `package.json` or consider using an [npm scope](https://docs.npmjs.com/misc/scope).

-## Squashed commits are ignored by **semantic-release**
+## Squashed commits are ignored by **semantic-release-plus**

-**semantic-release** parses commits according to a [commit message convention](https://github.com/semantic-release/semantic-release#commit-message-format) to figure out how they affect the codebase.
+**semantic-release-plus** parses commits according to a [commit message convention](https://github.com/semantic-release/semantic-release#commit-message-format) to figure out how they affect the codebase.
 Commits that doesn't follow the project's commit message convention are simply ignored.

 When [squashing commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#_squashing) most Git tools will by default generate a new commit message with a summary of the squashed commits.
-This commit message will most likely not be compliant with the project's commit message convention and therefore will be ignored by **semantic-release**.
+This commit message will most likely not be compliant with the project's commit message convention and therefore will be ignored by **semantic-release-plus**.

 When squashing commits make sure to rewrite the resulting commit message to be compliant with the project's commit message convention.